 For more detailed information on growing hops read our "How to Grow Hops" Guide.

-Beer can be brewed and flavoured with or without using hops try replacing them or complimenting them with the addtion of herbs such as rosemary or plants like heather.
-Alternatively additional flavourings can be added to your home brew to give a more unique flavour, fruit flavourings such as blackcurrent and raspberry are particularly popular.
+Beer can be brewed and flavoured with or without using hops try replacing them or complimenting them with the addition of herbs such as rosemary or plants like heather.
+Alternatively, additional flavourings can be added to your homebrew to give a more unique flavour, fruit flavourings such as black currant and raspberry are particularly popular.
 Recipes can be found readily online.